KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Styling.md

 KeyboardKit will bind a ``StandardKeyboardStyleProvider`` instance to ``KeyboardInputViewController/services`` when the keyboard is loaded.
 You can modify or replace this provider at any time.

-[KeyboardKit Pro][Pro] unlocks a powerful theme engine and a bunch of themes when you register a valid license key.
+[KeyboardKit Pro][Pro] unlocks a powerful theme engine and a bunch of themes.
 More information about Pro features can be found at the end of this article.